Teaching Philosophy:

 Felt as Material/Experience:

 Education should be tangible and embodied.
-These two words to describe how education should be are in contradiction with one another, but it is this unsettling quality that makes for sensually engaged pedagogy.
 Education should promote the investigation of touch, the physical, and feeling, the ephemeral.
 A student should have space to create, destroy, rearrange, and rebuild as part of their education.
-Learning through making is foundational to arts-based research-creation, and calls for interactive experiences with materials.
+Learning through making is foundational to arts-based research-creation and calls for interactive experiences with materials.

 Felt as Affect: